sfc-gh-dwilczak/tutorials/docs/snowflake/aws/readme.md

     url = 's3://danielwilczak/'
     directory = ( enable = true);

-    create or replace file format json
+    -- Create a file format so the "copy into" know how to copy the data. create or replace file format json
     type = 'json';

-    create or replace warehouse developer
+    -- Create a warehouse to do the compute/processing. create or replace warehouse developer
         WAREHOUSE_SIZE=XSMALL
         INITIALLY_SUSPENDED=TRUE;